wtsi-hgi/olly-maersk/README.md

 Where `CROMWELL_WORKFLOW_API_URL` is the full URL to Cromwell's RESTful API workflow root (e.g., `http://cromwell:8000/api/workflows/v1`)

+## Status Logging

+The Cromwell executions directory can quickly become tiresome to navigate, in order to manually construct the status of your running or historical workflows.
+As such, the `status.sh` serves to give an overview of any subset of workflows that Cromwell has executed.

+Usage:

+    ./status.sh [WORKFLOW_ID_PREFIX...]

+The `WORKFLOW_ID_PREFIX` can be omitted to show everything under the execution root directory, specified one-or-more times for particular workflows, and needn't be complete (i.e., it will only report on workflows whose IDs match the given prefix).

+By default, the script will look for the execution root directory in `cromwell-executions`, in the current working directory.
+This may be overridden by setting the `EXECUTION_ROOT` environment variable.

 ## To Do...

 - [ ] Better management around Cromwell's assumptions about Docker